WebAssembly/stack-switching/proposals/bag-o-stacks/Explainer.md

 #### Growing stacks

-When a new coroutine is established, using the `switch.call` instruction, the engine must also allocate memory to allow the stack frames of functions to be stored.
-Normally, we expect the `switch.call` instruction to result in a new stack allocation and for subsequence function calls to be executed on this new stack memory.
+When a new coroutine is established, using the `stack.new_switch` instruction, the engine must also allocate memory to allow the stack frames of functions to be stored.
+Normally, we expect the `stack.new_switch` instruction to result in a new stack allocation and for subsequence function calls to be executed on this new stack memory.
 This allows for a rapid switch between coroutines since we can switch simply by ensuring that the `SP` register of the processor points to the new target.

 The engine also has to decide how much memory to allocate, and there also needs to be a strategy for dealing with the case when that memory is exhausted.
 The primary issue here is to determine how much memory to allocate for the newly created stack.
 It is not feasible in many cases to allocate a large block for each coroutine: if an application uses large numbers of coroutines then this can result in a lot of wasted memory.
 In addition, it is quite likely that most coroutines will have very small memory requirements; and only a few needing larger memories.

 However, given the capability for switching between coroutines, it is quite conceivable to allow stacks to be automatically grown when their stack memory is exhausted.
 This could be by creating a new larger memory and copying an existing stack resource into it; or it could be by allowing execution stacks to be segmented.

 Which approach is taken depends on the larger requirements of the WebAssembly engine itself.